- Sleeps: 11 between Main House and Maison d'Amis

 Bedroom 1 - The Master Bedroom with a large double bed (6’ x 6 ½ ‘).
 Windows with wonderful views to the South and South West.

-Adjoining is Bathroom 1 with bath, shower, WC and washbasin.
+Adjoining is Bathroom 1 with bath (with shower hose), separate walk in shower, WC and washbasin.

 Bedroom 2 - Double bed (6’ x 7’) with windows to the South and ensuite.
 Air conditioning.
-Ensuite Bathroom 2 with bath, WC, shower and washbasin.
+Ensuite Bathroom 2 with bath (with shower hise), WC and washbasin.

 Easily accessible to both the main house and to the Maison d’Amis is a delightful and very well equipped cuisine d’été with built in barbecue, comfortable seating around a large table for all occupants and enjoying superb views over the valley.